HakanUst/QOVR-splines-geometric-modeling/README.md

-# An Interactive Parametric Layout for QOVR Splines in Geometric Modeling with Local Shape Control and C1 Continuity
+# An Interactive Parametric Framework for Quartic Overhauser (QOVR) Splines in Geometric Modeling with Local Shape Control and C1 Continuity

 This repository contains the minimal dataset and supporting information for the manuscript submitted to *MDPI Applied Sciences* (Manuscript ID: applsci-4383815).